 Aerospace Software Development Engineer – Level 6 (equivalent to a bachelor’s degree)

-Plenty of university’s offer aerospace engineering degrees with top university’s requiring around 160 UCAS points and the lower end university’s requiring anywhere between 112-128.
+Many university’s offer aerospace engineering degrees with top university’s requiring around 160 UCAS points and the lower end university’s requiring anywhere between 112-128 UCAS Points.
 Most of the course or 3-4 years, 5 years for a masters, with a year in industry as well which can be very beneficial.

 Where and who?

 Some of the top drone companies to watch include Airware, 3D robotics, liquid robots, Airobotics and Aeryon.
 Most of these companies offer internships and look for people with engineering backgrounds.
 A top company in the UK is Coptrz they offer a range of free seminars about building drones and offer training courses.

 One company called HALO drones is preparing students to apply for their PfCO (Permission for Commercial Operation) from the CAA and covers everything from airmanship, to air law, weather, airspace, aircraft knowledge and the workflow for a commercial drone task.
 Students must pass a theory exam followed by a practical flight assessment.
 Currently there are 3500 PfCO holders in the UK flying UAVs for commercial work.